fbpx

 Communications Coordinator

 With a background in psychology and experience in healthcare communications, Sara, a native New Mexican, now applies her skills to promote conservation and stewardship of the state’s public lands, bringing personal insight to her work engaging diverse audiences in land protection efforts.
 Sara’s passion for New Mexico’s wild places is rooted in a childhood spent playing and learning outside.
 Away from work, Sara still plays outside; she’s an avid hiker and nature enthusiast doing all she can to keep her sense of wonder alive.
-Based in Albuquerque, Sara combines her communications expertise with a deep love for New Mexico’s landscapes to advocate for their protection and accessibility.
+Based in Albuquerque, Sara combines her communications expertise with a deep love for New Mexico’s landscapes, creatures, and waters to advocate for their protection and accessibility.
 E-mail Sara>>

 Noah Demko